Eric Hosmer Player Props: Cubs vs. Padres

-On Tuesday, Eric Hosmer (on the back of going 0-for-2) and the Chicago Cubs play the San Diego Padres, whose starting pitcher will be Blake Snell.
-First pitch is at 7:40 PM ET.
+The Chicago Cubs, including Eric Hosmer (batting .138 in his past 10 games, with a double, a home run, a walk and three RBI), take on starter Michael Wacha and the San Diego Padres at Wrigley Field, Wednesday at 7:40 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Dodgers.
+He had a hitless showing in his previous game (0-for-4) against the Padres.

 Eric Hosmer Game Info & Props vs. the Padres